vippsas/vipps-magento/README.md

 Please follow this [instruction](https://github.com/vippsas/vipps-developers/blob/master/contact.md) to contact us.

-For plugin related issues please contact vipps@vaimo.no or submit an issue on GitHub [for Magento 2](https://github.com/vippsas/vipps-magento).
+For plugin related issues please submit an issue on GitHub [for Magento 2](https://github.com/vippsas/vipps-magento) or contact integration@vipps.no.

 # Documentation